6pac/OpenDictionary/README.md

 [Media Review](MediaReview.md) - what's out there, and how it looks.

 Once this is up to a basic standard we'll approach people for permission to put contact details up.
 You are welcome to contribute to the page.
 It's a lot better to submit proposed changes in writing (which makes them easy to apply), rather than make general suggestions.
-Since this is GitHub, you can edit the page and it will submit a pull request with your changes.
-This can be rolled back or further edited by the page maintainers.
+Since this is GitHub, the preferred method is to edit the page and it will submit a pull request with your changes.
+This can be rolled back or subsequently modified by the page maintainers.

 ## Activity